 The ferrite bead between the digital and analog ground planes helps keep high-frequency noise from entering the device.
-This ferrite bead is recommended to be low resistance; most often it is a Through-Hole Technology (THT) component.
+This ferrite bead is recommended to be low resistance; most often it is a THT component.
 Ferrite beads are typically placed on the shunt inputs and into the power supply circuit for additional protection.

-7.3 SPI Interface Digital Crosstalk
+8.3 SPI Interface Digital Crosstalk

-The MCP3914 incorporates a high-speed 20 MHz SPI digital interface.
-This interface can induce a crosstalk, especially with the outer channels (CH0 and CH7) if it is running at its full speed without any precautions.
+The MCP3910 incorporates a high-speed 20 MHz SPI digital interface.
+This interface can induce a crosstalk if it is running at its full speed without any precautions.
 The crosstalk is caused by the switching noise created by the digital SPI signals (also called ground bouncing).

 This crosstalk would negatively impact the SNR in this case.
-The noise is attenuated if a proper separation between the analog and digital power supplies is put in place (see Section 7.2 "Power Supply Design and Bypassing").

-In order to further remove the influence of the SPI communication on measurement accuracy, it is recommended to add series resistors on the SPI lines to reduce the current spikes caused by the digital switching noise (see Figure 7-5 where these resistors have been implemented).
+The noise is attenuated if a proper separation between the analog and digital power supplies is put in place (see Section 8.2 "Power Supply Design and Bypassing").
+In order to further remove the influence of the SPI communication on measurement accuracy, it is recommended to add series resistors on the SPI lines to reduce the current spikes caused by the digital switching noise (see Figure 8-1 where these resistors have been implemented).
 The resistors also help to keep the level of electromagnetic emissions low.

-The measurement graphs provided in this MCP3914 data sheet have been performed with 100Ω series resistors connected on each SPI I/O pin.
+The measurement graphs provided in this data sheet have been performed with 100Ω series resistors connected on each SPI I/O pin.
 Measurement accuracy disturbances have not been observed, even at the full speed of 20 MHz interfacing.
+The crosstalk performance is dependent on the package choice, due to the difference in the pin arrangement (dual in-line or quad), and is improved in the 20-Lead QFN package.

-7.4 Sampling Speed and Bandwidth
+8.4 Sampling Speed and Bandwidth

-If ADC power consumption is not a concern in the design, the BOOST settings can be increased for best performance so that the OSR is always kept at the maximum settings to improve the SINAD performance (see Table 7-1).
-If the MCU cannot generate a clock fast enough, it is possible to tap the OSC1/OSC2 pins of the MCP3914 crystal oscillator directly to the crystal of the microcontroller.
+If ADC power consumption is not a concern in the design, the boost settings can be increased for best performance so that the OSR is always kept at the maximum settings to improve the SINAD performance (see Table 8-1).
+If the MCU cannot generate a clock fast enough, it is possible to tap the OSC1/OSC2 pins of the MCP3910 crystal oscillator directly to the crystal of the microcontroller.
 When the sampling frequency is enlarged, the phase resolution is improved, and with the OSR increased, the phase compensation range can be kept in the same range as the default settings.

-TABLE 7-1: SAMPLING SPEED vs. MCLK AND OSR, ADC PRESCALE 1:1
+TABLE 8-1: SAMPLING SPEED vs. MCLK AND OSR, ADC PRESCALE 1:1